How to Lower Call Center Turnover Rates for Good

 Agent Attrition Rate: a solution provider’s perspective

 Countless articles have been written about ways to avoid high attrition rates in the call center.
-From our vantage point,we have seen dozens of call centers transform into higher performing organizations based on adding one “secret ingredient” to the mix: giving agents a greater sense of purpose.
+From our vantage point, we have seen dozens of contact centers transform into higher performing organizations.
+They do this by adding one “secret ingredient” to the mix: giving agents a greater sense of purpose.

 How to Motivate Call Center Agents